Skip to main content

 Accreditation is a process used in the US to assure the quality of the education that students receive.
 It is a voluntary, nongovernmental, peer-review process that occurs on a regular basis.

-CAPTE Meetings
+CAPTE Events

 On-site Visits